OIRL/Blind-PS-DHM-methods/index.md

+## Blind-PS-DHM-methods
+### Fast, automatic and accurate methods

+Digital holographic microscopy (DHM) is an optical interferometric system that records the interference pattern, named hologram.
+The angle between the reference and object waves entails the possibility to operate under three different architectures: in-line, slightly off-axis, or off-axis.
+In slightly off-axis and in-line DHM systems, the three diffraction orders that compose the hologram spectrum are overlapped, hence phase-shifting techniques are need to recover the complex object information, imposing the need of multiple hologram recording.
+Conventional phase-shifting DHM (PS-DHM) methods require the accurate knowledge of the phase shifts between the recorded the holograms.
+However, experimentally such accuracy is frequently arduous, leading to the use of inexact values of the phase shift which produce distorted and unreliable phase map.
+Our implementations under blind phase-shifting algorithms do not need the accurate knowledge of said the phase shifts.

+We present two blind-iterative phase-shifting algorithms for accurate quantitative phase images in PS-DHM.
+The proposed methods are based on the demodulation of the spectral components of the recorded holograms and operate with at most three phase-shifted holograms.
+The hallmarks of our methods are accuracy, and reduced acquisition and processing times leading to a PS-DHM system more suitable for dynamic imaging, as is the case of live cell imaging and colloidal systems.

 ### Citation
-If using two blind with three raws PS-DHM for publication, please kindly cite the following:
+* If using two blind with three raws PS-DHM for publication, please kindly cite the following:

  C. Buitrago, A. Robinson, J. Garcia-Sucerquia and A. Doblas, “Phase-shifting digital holographic microscopy with an iterative blind reconstruction algorithm,” Appl.
 Opt.
 58, 34, p.p G311–G317 (2019)[Article](https://www.osapublishing.org/ao/abstract.cfm?uri=ao-58-34-G311).

-If using two blind with two raws PS-DHM for publication, please kindly cite the following:
+* If using two blind with two raws PS-DHM for publication, please kindly cite the following:

 R. Castaneda, C. Buitrago, J. Garcia-Sucerquia and A. Doblas, “Fast-iterative blind phase-shifting digital holographic microscopy using two images,” Appl.
 Opt.
 59, 24, p.p 7469–7476 (2020)[Article](https://www.osapublishing.org/ao/abstract.cfm?uri=ao-59-24-7469).